-To support the use of renewable energy, Menara KEN TTDI has photovoltaic (PV) panels installed on the rooftop which enables electricity to be generated from sunlight which will eventually feed into the building for self-consumption and thereby reduces electricity bills.
-Total solar energy generated in 2022 was 155,067 kWh.
+We are committed to reducing environmental impact through the utilisation of renewable energy sources.
+As part of this commitment, Menara KEN TTDI has photovoltaic (PV) panels installed on its rooftop.
+These PV panels harness the power of sunlight to generate electricity, providing a clean and renewable energy source for the building's operations.
+Total solar energy generated in 2023 was 158,841 kWh.
 Furthermore, with these PV panels, energy generation is emission-free and thereby reducing carbon footprint.

 Menara KEN TTDI exemplifies our continued commitment to building sustainable development and delivering long term value to its stakeholders.
-Over the years, we have received numerous awards and green building recognition, and this year, we are honoured to be awarded the prestigious IEM Outstanding Engineering Achievement Award and Malaysia Developer Awards 2022: Top of The Charts (Under RM1 mil Category).
+Throughout our journey, we have been privileged to receive esteemed accolades and green building certifications, reaffirming our pursuit of excellence in environmental responsibility and innovation.
+This year, we are proud to announce our receipt of the ASEAN Outstanding Engineering Achievement Award which is a testament of our contributions to engineering progress and quality of life in the ASEAN region.